mridul037/mridul037/README.md

 **Quote of the hour:**

-Premature abstraction is as bad as premature optimization.
+Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.

-~ Luciano Ramalho
+~ Brian Kernighan
 <pre>

 </pre>